lanl/LaGriT/docs/pages/release_notes/lagrit_release_notes_V3.200.md

 Other changes include:

-Executable build for Mac with Intel chip
+- Executable build for Mac with Intel chip

-New capability in compute module to compute signed distance fields
+- New capability in compute module to compute signed distance fields

-Incorporate METIS source code for graph partition and reorder package with LaGriT.
+- Incorporate METIS source code for graph partition and reorder package with LaGriT.
 For details of METIS algorithms and descriptions of the third command line argument see: http://glaros.dtc.umn.edu/gkhome/views/metis

-Add option to create node attribute that is the Voronoi volume associated with each node of a Delaunay mesh
+- Add option to create node attribute that is the Voronoi volume associated with each node of a Delaunay mesh

-Module addmesh modified to handle errors so that it can be used in a loop without needing to have first call be different
+- Module addmesh modified to handle errors so that it can be used in a loop without needing to have first call be different

-Updates stor file commands so default uses newest version of code to build sparse matrix.
+- Updates stor file commands so default uses newest version of code to build sparse matrix.
 This uses less memory and takes less time to build.

-New syntax options for stor file compression include all (default), graph, coefs, or none.
+- New syntax options for stor file compression include all (default), graph, coefs, or none.

-Update manual and web pages

-Bug fix, various modules
+- Bug fixes, various modules